irdan/privly-applications/PGP/PROTOCOL.md

 <https://developer.mozilla.org/en-US/Persona/Protocol_Overview>

-# Actors
+# Persona Actors

-The protocol involves five actors:
+The Persona protocol involves three actors:

-*  Uploading Users (UUs): People that want to upload their PGP public key and associated identity to a public directory.
+*  Users: The actual people that want to sign into websites using Persona.
-*  Relying Users (RUs): People that want to discover a trusted public key.
+*  Relying Parties (RPs): Websites that want to let users sign in using Persona.
-*  Directory Provider (DPs): A key-value store for holding associations between identities and PGP public keys.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.
-*  Remote Verifier (RV): The service that verifies cryptographic assertions of identity.

 Persona and the BrowserID protocol use email addresses as identities, so it's natural for email providers to become IdPs.

 Mozilla operates a fallback IdP so that users can use any email address with Persona, even one with a specific domain that isn't an IdP itself.

-The Privly PGP application extensions to Persona use, unmodified, the existing infrastructure for IdPs and remote verifiers.

 # Protocol Steps